Buying a Steam Deck in Australia: how to purchase the PC gaming handheld down under

 Steam Deck: Specs and configuration in Australia

 The 256GB model uses eMMC storage, as opposed to the SSD storage found on the 512GB and 1TB models, and all support microSD storage expansion.
+Valve also estimates between 2-8 hours of gameplay depending on content with the 256GB LCD model (which includes a 40Whr battery), while the OLED models offer between 3-12 hours of gameplay (with a 50Whr battery).

 Elsewhere, all three models are the same.
-They're all powered by an AMD Zen 2 CPU (LCD model with 7 nm AMD APU, OLED models with 6 nm AMD APU), with an RDNA 2 APU for integrated graphics.
+They're all powered by an AMD Zen 2 CPU (LCD model with 7 nm AMD APU, OLED models with 6 nm AMD APU), and an RDNA 2 APU for integrated graphics.

 Full specs and configurations of all three Valve Steam Deck models can be found below.